GBLille/MassiveFold/README.md

   **--model_preset**: <monomer|monomer_casp14|monomer_ptm|multimer>:
   &nbsp;&nbsp;&nbsp;&nbsp; Choose preset model configuration - the monomer model,
   &nbsp;&nbsp;&nbsp;&nbsp; the monomer model with extra ensembling, monomer model with pTM head, or
-  &nbsp;&nbsp;&nbsp;&nbsp; multimer model; "multimer" computes the 3 versions of multimer models
+  &nbsp;&nbsp;&nbsp;&nbsp; multimer model; "multimer" computes the 3 versions of multimer models by default if models are not specified
   &nbsp;&nbsp;&nbsp;&nbsp; (default: 'monomer')
   **--models_to_use**: specify which models in model_preset that should be run, each model should be formated,
   &nbsp;&nbsp;&nbsp;&nbsp; for monomer and monomer_casp14 as model_X_, with X the number of the model,